-Percentages of incidence have changed slightly due to the movement of service areas and jurisdictions based on the OMB designations and changing disease incidence by region.
-The 2005 RFGP was revised to reflect these changes in percentage.
+Percentages of incidence changed slightly due to the movement of service areas and jurisdictions based on the OMB designations and changing disease incidence by region.
+The 2005 RFGP was revised to reflect those percentage changes.
 Adjustments in the contract amounts will be made each year to reflect changes in the percentage of AIDS cases in each region.